taipin/OCI-QuickCache/README.md

 ```bash
 sudo cp ansible/roles/oci_qc/files/sitecustomize.py /usr/local/lib/python3.9/site-packages/sitecustomize.py
 ```
+After installation, any Python process that imports `boto3`/`botocore` will use the caching logic for `GetObject` where applicable.

 - System-wide (recommended): install `sitecustomize.py` to a customized directory on all compute nodes via ansible (see ansible/README.md for more details):